Man accused in Maryland workplace shooting convicted in Delaware shooting

 (Reuters) - A Maryland man accused of a 2017 workplace shooting in his home state that left three co-workers dead was convicted on Tuesday of multiple charges in the shooting of a man in Delaware, prosecutors said.

-A New Castle County, Delaware, jury found Radee Prince, 38, guilty of attempted manslaughter, possession of a firearm during the commission of a felony, reckless endangering in the first degree, carrying a concealed deadly weapon, and resisting arrest, Carl Kanefsky, a U.S. Department of Justice spokesman in Delaware, said in an email.
+A New Castle County, Delaware, jury found Radee Prince, 38, guilty of attempted manslaughter, possession of a firearm during the commission of a felony, reckless endangering in the first degree, carrying a concealed deadly weapon, and resisting arrest, Carl Kanefsky, a Delaware Department of Justice spokesman, said in an email.

 Prince is scheduled to be sentenced on Aug.
 31 and faces eight to 89 years in prison, Kanefsky said.